unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topo_plot.md

 Indicates whether label should drawn next to their position.
 The labels have to be given into the function seperately:
 - For `TopoPlots` data use: `cTopo.plot(...; labels=[...])`
-- For a `DataFrame` give a valid column name of a column with the labels (see above for more info on column mapping)
+- For a `DataFrame` give a valid column name of a column with the labels (see above for more information on column mapping)

 Default is `true`.